Posted on

 Children learn best through play.
 It’s a vital part of early childhood that encourages children to learn, develop and grow whilst having fun.
 In The Early Years Learning Framework, play-based learning is a central focus, and emphasises the intentional role of educators in enriching learning.
 (EYLF practice: Play-based learning and intentionality)

 Bringing a kitchen corner to life in your centre creates a stage for pretend play, role play and open-ended play that encourages imagination, language development, social interactions, sharing, as well as a sense of belonging and identity.
-A wonderful pretend play space allows educators to achieve EYLF outcomes such as: ‘Children are confident and involved learners; Children are connected with and contribute to their world’.
+A wonderful pretend play space allows educators to achieve outcomes such as: ‘Children are confident and involved learners; Children are connected with and contribute to their world’.
 So what are we waiting for?
 Time to whip up the ultimate indoor kitchen play space. 🍳

 Hot trends to look for in kitchen sets